 2. City Plus Hotel Chihuahua

 One reason why many tourists choose this hotel is its location.
 It offers some of the best views of the city.
 Additionally, they provide luggage storage, a fitness center, and free WiFi and room service.
-Now, that feels like a good place to spend a night or two.
+That feels like a good place to spend a night or two.
 Other features include:

 - A safety-deposit box